Drc3p0/EMF-Explorer-Badge/README.md

 Explore the electromagnetic frequencies around you with the EMF Explorer badge, created by Darcy Neal.

 This board was designed for workshops at outdoor hacker camps.
-It aims to provide an accessible tool to inspire curiosity about electronic frequencies.
-The components are easy to assemble, with unique lead spacing or colors for each value.
-Assembly typically takes about 1 hour.
+It aims to provide an accessible tool to inspire curiosity about electromagnetic frequencies.
+The board is designed to be easy to assemble by anyone who can wield a soldering iron, and assembly typically takes about 1 hour.

 ## Assembly Instructions
 - [Text Assembly Guide](https://bit.ly/emf-assembly-guide)